Sensori Safety | Neurocognitive Conditioning | Vision Performance Training | Mobile Equipment Operators

 The Truth About Incident Trend Analysis: It’s Not Predicting Accidents

-By Sensori Safety 08 May, 2024
+By Sensori Safety May 8, 2024

 In the quest for workplace safety, incident trend analysis has long been regarded as a critical tool for proactive risk management.
 However, despite its prevalence, there’s a misconception that incident trend analysis can accurately predict accidents.
 In this blog, we’ll delve into why incident trend analysis falls short in this regard and explore the transformative potential of predictive analytics in revolutionizing workplace safety.